 Nurse Nacole’s YouTube Video on Documentation:

-Kati’s tip: I’ve been an expert witness in litigation before in which I analyze nursing charts to see if the standard of care was met.
+I’ve been an expert witness in litigation before in which I analyze nursing charts to see if the standard of care was met.
 I cannot overstate the importance of appropriate documentation.
-I don’t mean you need to have every little box filled out.
-I mean that you need to have an accurate representation of the care you provided, when, and provider response that meets the standard set by the policies and procedures of your organization.
+This does not mean you need to have every little box filled out.
+This means you need to have an accurate representation of the care you provided, when, and provider response that meets the standard set by the policies and procedures of your organization.
 Do not copy and paste documentation from the previous nurse.
 And definitely do not document exactly on the hour every hour.
 While that might look nice and pretty in the chart, it’s not real.
 People know you weren’t in each of your patient’s rooms at the exact same time, every single hour, all shift, for all of your patients.
 That essentially negates the reliability of your charting.
 Chart what you did and when.

 People tend to get hung up on the orders and making sure their documentation matches that, even if that’s not what they actually did.
 That’s a major issue… it’s like cheating to get the A+ on the exam.
 You didn’t actually learn anything, you’re just making it look like you did.
 It’s also falsifying documentation.
 (Remember, just because your preceptor is doing it doesn’t mean it’s right.)

 Bedside nursing is not like the textbook.
 Emergencies will occur.
 You won’t be perfectly on time with every little thing.
-You must make your best effort to follow the given orders, but know you won’t always be able to – and that’s okay.
-You must be able to speak to why – and if it was something that is out of your control (you know, someone was coding, you were down 3 nurses, your other patient became unstable – whatever it may be) rest in the reassurance that you were doing the best you could with what you had at the time, document what really happened, and leave it at that.
+Make your best effort to follow the given orders, but know you won’t always be able to – and that’s okay.
+Be able to speak to why – and if it was something that is out of your control (you know, someone was coding, you were down 3 nurses, your other patient became unstable – whatever it may be) rest in the reassurance that you were doing the best you could with what you had at the time, document what really happened, and leave it at that.